For years, I’ve wanted a big fancy waffle maker. For my birthday, my mother-in-law got me a new waffle iron — hooray!

 It’s the cool kind that turns and flips over.

-And there's an art to waffle batter making.
+And there’s an art to waffle batter making.
 You want the waffles to be crispy on the outside but chewy on the inside.
-It's a difficult balance.
-Happily enough, I think this waffle recipe achieves this balance.
-And who doesn't like caramel-y bananas on his or her waffles?!
+It’s a difficult balance.
+Happily enough, I think this Bananas Foster Waffles Recipe achieves this balance.
+And who doesn’t like caramel-y bananas on his or her waffles?!

-It's an easy recipe that seems so fancy -- it's the perfect recipe for hosting weekend guests.
-They'll think you slaved away on the stove all morning, but it really doesn't take so long ;-)
+This Bananas Foster Waffles Recipe is an easy recipe that seems so fancy — it’s the perfect recipe for hosting weekend guests.
+They’ll think you slaved away on the stove all morning, but it really doesn’t take so long 😉

 1 1/2 c. almond milk, or other non-dairy milk